What is a life distilled?

 Life is complicated.

 Everyday we are bombarded by thousands of little things, big things, and a blisteringly complex minutiae of bull$%!#, screaming @$$holes, doubts, and ponderings.
-We’re constantly under fire from the corporate world in print and digital advertising, and from various levels of government in the form of rules and mandates we must adhere to.
+We’re constantly under fire from the corporate world in print and digital advertising, and from various levels of society in the form of rules, mandates, and expectations we are expected to adhere to.

 And if all that weren’t enough, our own minds constantly assail us in whatever downtimes we have, casting worrying thoughts at us about how best to proceed in life: “How do I get healthy?”
 “What’s the best way to achieve happiness/satisfaction/contentment?”
 “Why am I not doing better in life, in my relationship, at work, etc., etc., etc.?”